-Post-traumatic stress disorder (PTSD) is a mental health condition that's triggered by a terrifying event.
+Post-traumatic stress disorder (PTSD) is a mental health condition that's triggered by a terrifying event — either experiencing it or witnessing it.
 Symptoms may include flashbacks, nightmares and severe anxiety, as well as uncontrollable thoughts about the event.

-Many people who go through traumatic events have difficulty adjusting and coping for a while.
-But with time and taking care of yourself, such traumatic reactions usually get better.
-In some cases, though, the symptoms can get worse or last for months or even years.
-Sometimes they may completely shake up your life.
-In a case such as this, you may have post-traumatic stress disorder.
+Many people who go through traumatic events have difficulty adjusting and coping for a while, but they don't have PTSD — with time and good self-care, they usually get better.
+But if the symptoms get worse or last for months or even years and interfere with your functioning, you may have PTSD.

 - Posttraumatic stress disorder.
-In: Diagnostic and Statistical Manual of Mental Disorders DSM-IV-TR.
-4th ed.
-Arlington, Va.: American Psychiatric Association; 2000. http://www.psychiatryonline.com.
-Accessed Jan.
-5, 2011.
+In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
+5th ed.
+Arlington, Va.: American Psychiatric Association; 2013. http://www.psychiatryonline.org.
+Accessed Nov.
+5, 2013.

 - Highlights of changes from DSM-IV-TR to DSM-5.
 American Psychiatric Association. http://www.dsm5.org/Documents/changes%20from%20dsm-iv-tr%20to%20dsm-5.pdf.
 Accessed Oct.
 8, 2013.

 - Stress disorders.
 Merck Manual for Health Care Professionals. http://www.merckmanuals.com/professional/psychiatric_disorders/anxiety_disorders/stress_disorders.html?qt=PTSD&alt=sh.
 Accessed Nov.
 5, 2013.

 - What is posttraumatic stress disorder (PTSD)?
 National Alliance on Mental Illness. http://www.nami.org/Template.cfm?Section=posttraumatic_stress_disorder.
 Accessed Nov.
 5, 2013.